eieio.games

 • A mature ecosystem with a good package manager

-• First class functions2
+• First class functions 2

 • A well supported code formatter that auto-formats on save